-Region 3 is one of the State's most populated flood planning areas, with an estimated 7,854,000 residents living within a 18,000 square mile area.
-The vast majority live in the counties that make up the Dallas-Fort Worth Metroplex in the northern area of the region, with multiple smaller population centers interspersed with farms, ranches, forests and other "working lands" as the river moves southward.
-In the central region of the basin, the communities of Corsicana.
-Trinidad and Athens are located along an east-west axis that borders both Cedar Creek and Richland-Chambers Reservoirs, with Crockett and Palestine to the south and southeast.
-As the river moves southward toward Lake Livingston, it approaches the communities of Livingston and Liberty, located near Wallisville Lake in the lower portion of the region.
+The Trinity Region is one of the state's most populated flood planning areas, with an estimated 7,854,000 residents living within a 17,800-square-mile area.
+The vast majority live in the counties that make up the DFW metroplex in the northern area of the region, with multiple smaller population centers interspersed with farms, ranches, forests, and other "working lands" as the river moves southward.
+In the central region of the basin, the communities of Corsicana, Trinidad, and Athens are located along an east-west axis that borders both Cedar Creek and Richland-Chambers Reservoirs, with Crockett and Palestine to the south and southeast.
+As the river moves southward toward Lake Livingston, it approaches the communities of Livingston and Liberty.
 The southern tip of the region borders the Trinity Bay and the Anahuac National Wildlife Refuge.
 Although not densely populated, the southernmost portion of the region attracts tourists engaged in birdwatching and fishing activities year-round.